 The fix: Adults need 600 international units (IU) of vitamin D daily, according to the NIH.
 This is one nutrient that’s difficult to get from food, as few options contain significant amounts.
 But here are a few that do: swordfish, salmon, fortified milk and orange juice, and mushrooms grown in sunlight or UV light.
 And try these eight foods that may help reduce blood pressure for other reasons.

 Your leg muscles are cramping

-Your body needs the electrolyte potassium to build muscle and protein.
+Your body needs the electrolyte potassium to help your muscles contract.
 A dip in levels of the mineral can cause muscle cramping, often appearing in the calf area.
 Potassium deficiency is rarely caused by low dietary intake—excessive sweating, diarrhea, vomiting, and loss of fluid are the more likely culprits.
 Here are the other signs you might have a potassium deficiency.

-The fix: You need 4,700 mg daily according to the NIH, and food sources include sweet potato, banana, avocado, and coconut water.
+The fix: Women need 2,600 mg and men require 3,400 mg daily, and food sources include sweet potato, banana, avocado, and coconut water.
 Plus, try these other foods high in potassium.

 You’re feeling tired